Scene (subculture)

 The scene subculture is a youth subculture that emerged during the early 2000s in the United States from the pre-existing emo subculture.
-The subculture became popular with adolescents from the mid-2000s to early 2010s.
+The subculture became popular with adolescents from the mid 2000s to the early 2010s.
 Members of the scene subculture are referred to as scene kids, trendies, or scenesters.
-Scene fashion consists of skinny jeans, bright colored clothing, a signature hairstyle consisting of straight, flat hair with long fringes covering their forehead, and bright colored hair dye.
+Scene fashion consists of skinny jeans, bright-colored clothing, a signature hairstyle consisting of straight, flat hair with long bangs covering the forehead, and bright-colored hair dye.
 Music genres associated with the scene subculture include metalcore, crunkcore, deathcore, electronic music, and pop punk.

 From the mid-2000s to early 2010s, scene fashion gained popularity among teens and the music associated with the subculture achieved commercial success in both the underground and the mainstream.
 Groups like Bring Me the Horizon, Asking Alexandria, Pierce the Veil, and Metro Station garnered mainstream attention and large audiences while still largely being tied to the scene subculture.
-In the mid-late 2010s, the scene subculture lost popularity; however, since 2019, there have been movements that have given it a revival.
+In the mid-to-late 2010s, the scene subculture lost popularity; however, since 2019, there have been movements that have given it a revival.

 Fashion

-Scene fashion is known for its bright colored clothing, skinny jeans, stretched earlobes, sunglasses, piercings, large belt buckles, wristbands, fingerless gloves, eyeliner, hair extensions, and straight, androgynous flat hair with a long fringe covering the forehead and sometimes one or both eyes.
-Scene people often dye their hair colors like blond, pink, red, green, or bright blue.
+Scene fashion includes bright-colored clothing, skinny jeans, stretched earlobes, sunglasses, piercings, large belt buckles, wristbands, fingerless gloves, eyeliner, hair extensions, and straight, androgynous flat hair with a long fringe covering the forehead and sometimes one or both eyes.
+Scene people dye their hair colors like blond, pink, red, green, or bright blue.
 Members of the scene subculture often shop at Hot Topic.
 According to The Guardian, a scene girl named Eve O'Brien described scene people as "happy emos".

 Music

-Scene people are associated with various styles of music including metalcore, deathcore, post-hardcore, crunkcore, electronic music, indie rock, emo pop, and pop punk.
-Artists commonly associated with the scene subculture include Cute Is What We Aim For, Asking Alexandria, Black Veil Brides, Attack Attack!, We Came As Romans, Bring Me the Horizon, Blood on the Dance Floor, Jeffree Star, Paramore, Mayday Parade, Suicide Silence, the Medic Droid, Breathe Carolina, Escape the Fate, Falling in Reverse, Hawthorne Heights, Lights, Taking Back Sunday, Prima Donna, and Design the Skyline.
+The scene subculture is associated with music that has stylistic roots in punk rock and emo.
+Some of these genres include metalcore, deathcore, post-hardcore, risecore, crunkcore, electronic music, indie rock, emo pop, and pop punk.
+Artists commonly associated with the scene subculture include Cute Is What We Aim For, Asking Alexandria, Black Veil Brides, Attack Attack!, We Came As Romans, Bring Me the Horizon, Paramore, Mayday Parade, Suicide Silence, the Medic Droid, Breathe Carolina, Escape the Fate, Falling in Reverse, Hawthorne Heights, Lights, Taking Back Sunday, Prima Donna, and Design the Skyline.
 Many bands associated with the scene subculture gained popularity through the social media website MySpace.
+According to Michael Siebert of Invisible Oranges: "Unlike nu-metal, scene music eschewed toughness for a kind of femininity that metal proper would never accept.
+It was just as much about the fashion as it was the music."

 Crunkcore

-Crunkcore (also called crunk punk, screamo-crunk and scrunk) is a musical fusion genre that is popular amongst scene kids.
+Crunkcore (also called crunk punk, screamo-crunk and scrunk) is a musical fusion genre that is popular among scene kids.
 Characterized by the combination of cultural and musical elements from crunk, screamo, pop, electronic and dance music, the genre often features screamed vocals, hip hop beats, and sexually provocative lyrics.
 Notable groups in the genre included Brokencyde, Hollywood Undead, 3OH!3 and Millionaires.